Proceed with Caution

 Winter doesn’t seem to want to give up this year and is delaying #Plant18 more and more every day.
+Proceed with caution as planting starts to avoid replanting this season.
 The Reynolds Farm Equipment Agronomy Team has been monitoring soil temperature closely this month to ensure our farmers can produce a high yield in a timely matter.
 Our high temperature of 56.5 degrees came on Saturday, 4/14/18 and then we dropped back down to 40.5 on Tuesday, 4/17/18.
 We climbed back to 52.5 on Thursday, 4/19/18 then have fallen back to about 50.5 for the last couple of days.
 What is most concerning is the forecast for a low temperature of 32 degrees on Wednesday, 4/25/18 followed by lows in the high 30’s to low 40’s through Sunday, 4/29/18.

 Minimum Soil Moisture Temperatures